How to discuss what’s next after 2 or more diffuse large B-cell lymphoma (DLBCL) therapies

 Ask about therapy information

 Why you should ask: Sometimes talking points may not readily come to mind.
 But these questions are made to open up the conversation with your doctor about ZYNLONTA®.
-Feel free to print these out.
+Feel free to download them.

 - What kind of infusion is ZYNLONTA®?

-- Is ZYNLONTA® right for my specific DLBCL?
+- Is ZYNLONTA® right for my specific condition?

 - How well does ZYNLONTA® work?